nirwan1265/MAGCAT/README.md

 **Interpretation:**
 This is a **global pathway bias consistent with polygenicity** – lots of tiny pushes in the same direction, no obvious star gene.
 It’s the “many gnats, no dragon” scenario.

+**Biological example:**
+**Human height as a diffuse polygenic shift**

+Human adult height is one of the clearest examples of an extremely polygenic trait.
+Early GWAS meta-analyses identified hundreds of common variants at roughly 180 loci that each shift height by only a few millimetres, already demonstrating that height is influenced by many genes of small effect rather than a handful of large-effect loci (Lango Allen et al., 2010).
+Subsequent larger studies in ~250,000 individuals extended this to hundreds of loci and hundreds of genome-wide significant variants (Wood et al., 2014).
+A later meta-analysis in roughly 700,000 Europeans mapped over 3,000 independent SNPs associated with height, explaining a substantial fraction of common-variant heritability and reinforcing the view that height is governed by many small contributions dispersed across the genome (Yengo et al., 2018).
+Most recently, “saturated” maps of height genetics suggest that tens of thousands of common variants across the genome contribute measurably to adult height, consistent with an extremely dense, polygenic architecture (Wainschtein et al., 2022).

+Biologically, height integrates multiple processes: chondrocyte proliferation and hypertrophy in the growth plate, extracellular matrix and cartilage organization, growth hormone and IGF-1 signaling, morphogen pathways such as Wnt, Hedgehog, and BMP/TGF-β, and systemic influences including endocrine regulation and nutrition (Wood et al., 2014; Yengo et al., 2018).
+Across these pathways, there is no single “height gene” in typical populations.
+Instead, many genes carry one or more common variants with very small effects, so that individual gene-level tests often do not pass stringent significance thresholds in a single study.
+When one aggregates a biologically coherent pathway—for example, genes involved in growth-plate extracellular matrix, GH/IGF signaling, or chondrocyte differentiation—the distribution of gene-level p-values is subtly but consistently shifted toward smaller values compared with a random set of genes: there are more p-values in, say, the 0.1–0.01 range and fewer near 1.0 than expected under a uniform null.

+This pattern is exactly what we mean by a Diffuse Polygenic Shift (DPS) archetype.
+Almost none of the genes in the pathway individually surpass a conventional per-gene significance threshold after correction, yet the aggregate distribution of p-values (or Z-scores) is clearly enriched for modest effects relative to the genome-wide background, especially in large cohorts.
+In this regime, spike-oriented tests such as ACAT or minP are not ideal, because there is no single outlier to exploit.
+Instead, methods that compare the mean or overall distribution of test statistics—such as Fisher’s method, Stouffer/mean-Z, or competitive regression-style gene-set models (e.g. MAGMA competitive)—are more appropriate, because they are designed to detect exactly this kind of low-amplitude but widespread deviation from the null.
+From a biological standpoint, such DPS-type pathways are still highly relevant: they correspond to core developmental and endocrine programs for height that are modulated not by a single catastrophic lesion but by the cumulative effect of many tiny perturbations spread across the entire module.

 ---